csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 </figure>

-**I would not recommend using `font-disply: optional;` alongside asynchronous CSS**; I would recommend using asynchronous.
+**I would not recommend using `font-disply: optional;` alongside asynchronous CSS**; I would recommend using asynchronous CSS.
 Ergo, I would not recommend `font-display: optional;`.
 It’s better overall to have non-blocking CSS with a FOUT than it is to have the needless FOIT.